PG1003/brle/README.md

 #### `output_iterator pg::brle::decode( input_iterator in, input_iterator last, output_iterator out )`

 Reads RLE values from `in` until the iterator is equal to last.
-The decoded data are written to `out`.
+The decoded data is written to `out`.
 The function returns an output_iterator that points to one past the last written decoded value.

 The `input_iterator` must return values of the `pg::brle::brle8` type.
 The underlaying value type of the `output_iterator` can be of any unsigned types.

-Be sure that `out` can buffer all the data that is encoded by the input RLE values.
+Be sure that `out` can buffer all the data that is encoded in the input RLE values.

 There is a special case for output iterators such as returned by `std::back_inserter`.
 The iterator traits for these kind of iterators do not expose the value type of the underlaying data structure.